jlfaucher/executor/incubator/ooRexxShell/readme.txt

 - Under Windows, if you want the colors then you must put ctext.exe in your PATH You can get ctext here : http://dennisbareis.com/freew32.htm
 - Under Unix, the readline history does not work.
-- Under Unix, the expansion of "*" brings problem : sometimes, what you interpret is not what you typed.
-Try say 2 * 3
+- Under Unix, it seems that rxqueue does not work correctly the first time ooRexxShell is launched (always empty).
+After a break+restart, it works...

 See demo/hostemu_from_THE.png
 for an example of shell with 4 interpreters.